raganwald/raganwald.github.com/_posts/2013-03-26-the-interview.md

 "Bob was great," said Alice, "The interview got off to a great start when I fizzbuzzed him with Fibonacci.
 He asked whether I wanted an Enumerator or iterative function.
 When I suggested he try something recursive, he had no trouble whatsoever."

-"He even mentioned trampolining when I wondered about asking for the ten thousandth Fibonacci number.
-I probed about the closed form solution, and while he knew one existed, he admitted up front that he hand't used it.
-We discussed requirements and use cases and things went really well from there."

 Ted was equally enthusiastic about Carol.
 "Super solid on algorithms, she brought up [raganwald's matrix implementation](http://raganwald.com/2008/12/12/fibonacci.html) and we had a good laugh about how you could beat the pants off it with a caching solution.
-She wrote one and it worked just fine with the 10,000th number."
+She wrote one and it worked just fine with the 10,000th, 100,000th, and 1,000,000th numbers."

 ![The Fibonacci Spiral](/assets/images/fib.gif)

 ### scott

 The team talked for a while longer before deciding to ask for enough budget to hire both Bob and Carol.
-Later, at BEvERage-O'Clock, someone asked about Scott.

-"Who else interviewed Scott?
+Later, at BEvERage-O'Clock, someone asked about Scott."Who else interviewed Scott?
 He was a handful!"
 The team chuckled, the story had been going around the office for a week.

 "A difficult case?"